Follow the 3Ws and do your Daily Health Check before leaving your residence hall or coming to campus.

-- Total estimated cost - $100 (includes: food, housing, and transportation)
+- Total cost $100 (includes: food, housing, and transportation)

-- $50 check deposit (made out to ACT) due at sign-up
+- $50 check deposit (made out to ACT) due at sign-up to hold your spot.

 Ziggy's Refuge Farm Sanctuary

-- Peer Leaders: Mackenzie Morgan & Kennedy Little
+Peer Leaders: Kennedy Little & Anne Sekutowski

 Human Trafficking Awareness